PINTO0309/TPU-MobilenetSSD/README.md

 # Usage
 **MobileNet-SSD-TPU-async.py -> USB camera animation and inference are asynchronous (The frame is slightly off.)**
 **MobileNet-SSD-TPU-sync.py -> USB camera animation and inference are synchronous (The frame does not shift greatly.)**

+**If you use USB3.0 USBHub and connect multiple TPUs, it automatically detects multiple TPUs and processes inferences in parallel at high speed.**
 ```bash
 $ git clone https://github.com/PINTO0309/TPU-MobilenetSSD.git
 $ cd TPU-MobilenetSSD